Andreas-Menzel/AutonomousDroneDeliverySystem/Milestones/README.md

 through C-Chain.

 **The content of this milestone is still to be discussed.**

-### optional? - 05 - Drone Control via Raspberry Pi

-**Status:** *pending*

-**Main Goal:** Establish a communication link between the flight controller and the Raspberry Pi.
-Execute simple (flight) routines with the Raspberry Pi.

-After completing this milestone, the Raspberry Pi should be able to send (basic) commands to the flight controller (and read back the results).
-The drone should be controlled, so that it ...

-1. can be (dis-)armed,
-2. lifts off,
-3. flies left to right and
-4. flies to a gps-location

-### optional? - 06 - Precision Landing

-**Status:** *pending*

-**Main Goal:** Precisely land the drone on a marker.

-After completing this milestone, the drone should be able to precisely land on a marker.
-This marker is later to be placed on the cargo station for further development for the cargo pick-up and drop-off routines.

 ### optional? - 07 - Fully Autonomous Cargo Pick-Up and Drop-Off